for width check

 author, Romance Readers Guide to Historic London

-Even though the wedding is just two weeks away, it’s not too late to plan something fun so that you can feel part of this unique moment in history.
-It’s not every day a new princess is made and this time she’s one of ours!
+Even though the wedding is just two weeks away, it’s not too late to plan something fun so that you can feel part of the royal wedding.
+And although it's no longer Princess Meghan's day, I look forward to seeing her decked out as the Duchess of Sussex.

-The most obvious choice is holding a viewing party, but here’s the rub—the wedding takes place at 12:00 noon London time.
-For us Yanks, that’s 7 AM on the East Coast and 4 AM on the West Coast.
+The most obvious choice is holding a viewing party, but here’s the rub—Princess Eugenie and Jack Brooksbank's wedding takes place at 11:00 am London time.
+For us Yanks, that’s 6 AM on the East Coast and 3 AM on the West Coast.
 Ouch!
-And you’ll want to start watching at least two hours earlier to see all those fancy people show up in their fancy garb.
-Coverage starts at 4:30 AM EST. Of course, you can always tape it and watch it the next day.
-So, the first thing you need to do is get together some friends and together decide whether to stay up all night or watch it taped the next day.
+And you’ll want to start watching one hours earlier to see all those fancy people show up in their fancy garb.
+Of course, you can always tape it and watch it the next day.
+So, the first thing you need to do is get together a few friends and decide whether to stay up all night or watch it taped the next day.

 And, here are five ways you can celebrate along with the Royals:

-Royal Pampering! ~ The American princess is going to be quaffed, gussied, and powdered (well not powdered—wrong century).
-But Meghan will want to look her best.
-Wouldn’t you, if 80 million people (via tv or streamed live) were going to be staring at you?
+Royal Pampering! ~ The princess is going to be quaffed, gussied, and powdered (well not powdered—wrong century).
+But she will want to look her best.
+Wouldn’t you, if millions of people (via tv or streamed live) were going to be staring at you?
 Even though we’ll be celebrating in private, there’s no reason we shouldn’t also look our best.
-So, grab a couple besties and go out on Friday to get a mani-pedi or pick up a funny hat to wear.
+So, grab a couple besties and go out on Thursday to get a mani-pedi or pick up a funny hat to wear.
 Burlington Coat Factory is great for that.
 For an inexpensive tiara, a certain big box store (starts with a w), carries them for about $10 and they’re pretty.
 This gorgeous tiara belonged to eldest daughter of King Louis XVI, Marie-Thérèse, (circa 1819).

 Viewing Parties ~ Celebration activity number one, pampering—done.
 On to number two—how to watch the wedding in style?